Lawyer – Explains How It’s Possible To Dismiss DWIs

 Driving while impaired can also be due to factors other than alcohol.
 If you took so much cold medicine that you’re not thinking clearly, then you could be convicted of DWI if you’re over 21.
-You can be arrested if your judgement is impaired due to the use of antidepressants or sleeping pills.
+You can be arrested if your judgment is impaired due to the use of antidepressants or sleeping pills.
 In theory, you could be hit with the same penalty if you’re so sleepy that you’re a danger on the road.

 However, it doesn’t matter whether you’re facing a DUI or DWI conviction.
-You don’t want either of these three letter acronyms and the associated your criminal record.
+You don’t want either of these three-letter acronyms and the associated your criminal record.

 Consequences of a DWI Conviction